GabeScott/standard-works-vault/General Conference/2012 October - Consider the Blessings.md

 # Consider the Blessings

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2012 General Conference*

+>*Our Heavenly Father is aware of our needs and will help us as we call upon Him for assistance.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/10/consider-the-blessings?lang=eng)

 My beloved brothers and sisters, this conference marks 49 years since I was sustained, on October 4, 1963, as a member of the Quorum of the Twelve Apostles.
 Forty-nine years is a long time.
 In many ways, however, the time seems very short since I stood at the pulpit in the Tabernacle and gave my very first general conference address.

 Much has changed since October 4, 1963.
 We live in a unique time in the world’s history.
 We are blessed with so very much.
 And yet it is sometimes difficult to view the problems and permissiveness around us and not become discouraged.
 I have found that, rather than dwelling on the negative, if we will take a step back and consider the blessings in our lives, including seemingly small, sometimes overlooked blessings, we can find greater happiness.

 As I have reviewed the past 49 years, I have made some discoveries.
 One is that countless experiences I have had were not necessarily those one would consider extraordinary.
 In fact, at the time they transpired, they often seemed unremarkable and even ordinary.
 And yet, in retrospect, they enriched and blessed lives—not the least of which was my own.
 I would recommend this same exercise to you—namely, that you take an inventory of your life and look specifically for the blessings, large and small, you have received.

 Reinforced constantly during my own review of the years has been my knowledge that our prayers are heard and answered.
-We are familiar with the truth found in 2 Nephi in the Book of Mormon: “Men are, that they might have joy.”1 I testify that much of that joy comes as we recognize that we can communicate with our Heavenly Father through prayer and that those prayers will be heard and answered—perhaps not how and when we expected they would be answered, but they will be answered and by a Heavenly Father who knows and loves us perfectly and who desires our happiness.
-Hasn’t He promised us, “Be thou humble; and the Lord thy God shall lead thee by the hand, and give thee answer to thy prayers”?2
+We are familiar with the truth found in 2 Nephi in the Book of Mormon: “Men are, that they might have joy.”[^1] I testify that much of that joy comes as we recognize that we can communicate with our Heavenly Father through prayer and that those prayers will be heard and answered—perhaps not how and when we expected they would be answered, but they *will* be answered and by a Heavenly Father who knows and loves us perfectly and who desires our happiness.
+Hasn’t He promised us, “Be thou humble; and the Lord thy God shall lead thee by the hand, and give thee answer to thy prayers”?[^2]

 For the next few minutes allotted to me, I would like to share with you just a tiny sampling of the experiences I have had wherein prayers were heard and answered and which, in retrospect, brought blessings into my life as well as the lives of others.
 My daily journal, kept over all these years, has helped provide some specifics which I most likely would not otherwise be able to recount.